GGraf6/nf_rnaseq/README.md

         Mitochondria
     ```

 - Option to use a custom genome for alignment by providing an absolute path to a custom genome file.
-`--custom_genome_file`

     ``` bash
-    --custom_genome_file /cluster/work/nme/data/josousa/project/genome/CHM13.genome
+    --custom_genome_file '/cluster/work/nme/data/josousa/project/genome/CHM13.genome'
     ```

     Example of a genome file: